Hatena (company): Hatena Notation

 Hatena Notation, also known as Hatena Markup, is a markup language that can be used to produce content without the use of (X)HTML.
 There is also a Perl module available to parse Hatena markup.

 ID Trackback

 ID Trackback is a trackback not for a specific blog entry but for the specific user.
 If a user links to another Hatena Diary in their own Hatena Diary, a trackback is added automatically.
 ID Trackback is used to inform other users about what a user mentions on their Hatena Diary, and is designed to accelerate interaction between users of the service.

 Hatena Fotolife

-Hatena Fotolife is Hatena's in-house image hosting service started in 2004.
+Hatena Fotolife, started in 2004, is Hatena's in-house image hosting service.
 Typically, when an image is posted on one of Hatena's other services, it would also be uploaded to a fotolife gallery under the name of the user who posted it.
 The website could also be uploaded to directly.
 Hatena Fotolife is only available in Japanese.